Megafunk/MassSample/README.md

 	MyQuery.AddRequirement<FHitLocationFragment>(EMassFragmentAccess::ReadOnly, EMassFragmentPresence::Optional);
 }
 ```
-Queries are executed by calling `ForEachEntityChunk` member function with a lambda, passing the related `UMassEntitySubsystem` and `FMassExecutionContext`.
-The following example code lies inside the `Execute` function of a processor:
+Queries are executed by calling the `ForEachEntityChunk` member function with a lambda, passing the related `UMassEntitySubsystem` and `FMassExecutionContext`.
+Processors execute queries within their `Execute` function:

 ```c++
 void UMyProcessor::Execute(UMassEntitySubsystem& EntitySubsystem, FMassExecutionContext& Context)